Antique car tag fight brewing in Topeka

-“The vast majority of people have no idea, like myself, that technically with my vehicles I am in violation of the law,” said lawmaker Stephen Owens (R) – Hesston.
+“The vast majority of people have no idea, like myself, that technically with my vehicles I am in violation of the law,” said Rep. Stephen Owens, R-Hesston.

 Owens is one of a couple of lawmakers out to change the antique tag rules.

-Right now you can get an antique tag if your car is over 35.

-But if you have made modifications you can get pulled over.
-By the letter of the law.
+Right now, you can get an antique tag if your car is over 35, but if you have made modifications, you can get pulled over by the letter of the law.

 “I will be there on Thursday,” said Wichita car enthusiast Joshua Blick.
 “There is a scheduled hearing at 1:30 to talk about it.
 I will be there.”